oneapi-src/oneDAL/README.md

 - [oneDAL and Intel&reg; DAAL](#onedal-and-intel-daal)

-## Build yours high-performance data science application with oneDAL <!-- omit in toc -->
+## Build your high-performance data science application with oneDAL <!-- omit in toc -->

-oneDAL uses all capabilities of Intel&reg; hardware, which allows you to get an significant performance boost on the classic machine learning algorithms.
+oneDAL uses all capabilities of Intel&reg; hardware, which allows you to get a significant performance boost for the classic machine learning algorithms.

 We provide highly optimized algorithmic building blocks for all stages of data analytics: **preprocessing**, **transformation**, **analysis**, **modeling**, **validation**, and **decision making**.